joaomilho/te3/README.md

 Goal
 ==

 The goal is to be readable.
-All the ThreeJS suck.
+All ThreeJS tuts for games suck.
 I'll create one that rules.
 Beware!